-Colonel John Cessna (generation #9) was born about 1692 in Ireland, and died September 30, 1796, in Shippensburg, Cumberland County, Pennsylvania.
-He married a woman named Agnes (1704 to 1768-1793) in Shippensburg in 1725.
+Colonel John Cessna (generation #9) was born about 1692 in Ireland and died September 30, 1796, in Shippensburg, Cumberland County, Pennsylvania.
+He married Agnes (1704 to 1768-1793) in 1775 in Shippensburg.

-In 1723 Colonel John Cessna was commissioned as a coroner on the frontier.
+In 1723, Colonel John Cessna was commissioned as a coroner on the frontier.
 He is said to have taken part in the French and Indian War by providing pack horses to British General Gage in western Pennsylvania.
 By the middle of the eighteenth century, John and others had accumulated large tracts of land near Shippensburg.